bauhouse/xpathr/README.md

 ## About xpathr

-xpathr is an open source collaborative XSLT debugging tool developed with [Symphony CMS](http://getsymphony.com/) and the [GitHub API](http://developer.github.com/v3/gists/) for sharing code snippets as gists.
+[xpathr](http://xpathr.com/) is an open source collaborative XSLT debugging tool developed with [Symphony CMS](http://getsymphony.com/) and the [GitHub API](http://developer.github.com/v3/gists/) for sharing code snippets as gists.

 If you want to get involved to help make xpathr better (or perhaps fix a bug you've found), please fork [xpathr on GitHub](http://github.com/alpacaaa/xpathr) and send a pull request.

 xpathr was created by [Marco Sampellegrini](http://getsymphony.com/get-involved/member/alpacaaa/) and [Stephen Bau](http://getsymphony.com/get-involved/member/bauhouse/).

+Hosting for xpathr has been generously donated by [Domain7](http://domain7.com/).